How do I....?

 What are my responsibilities as member of a Project Sponsor Group?

-Please see Estates Regulations Section 4.1.4.
+Please see Estates Standing Orders Section 4.1.4.
 (Capital Projects Management.)

 How do I know when my project needs Estates Services input?